pyeventsourcing/kurrentdbclient/README.md

 ### User info string<a id="user-info-string"></a>

-In both the "esdb" and "esdb+discover" schemes, the URI may include a user info string.
+In both the "kdb" and "kdb+discover" schemes, the URI may include a user info string.
 If it exists in the URI, the user info string must be separated from the rest of the URI with the "@" character.
 The user info string must include a username and a password, separated with the ":" character.